 Since the professors making the problems for your qualifying exams are the same ones that taught the course, I highly recommend spending most of your time looking over anything like worksheets or notes that they created throughout the academic year.
 All resources are good resources, but in my opinion, the best material to study are the exams the professor gave during that course, as they will probably be the closest thing to the exam.
 Send them an email asking for any study material and share it amongst your colleagues.
 If the professors have written any previous qualifying exams, make sure you know how to do those problems as well, as there's a chance you may see the same problems on your exam.
 The main thing is to just try and get a feel for what kind of questions each professor likes to ask.
 As much as any educator may hate to admit it, a decent portion of the studying process, in general, is trying to predict what is going to be on the exam.
 I would argue that this is even more important for the qualifying exams, mostly due to the time constraint.
 That being said, you have all summer to study, so try to be prepared for anything and everything the professor can ask you.
 Most importantly, collaborate!
 I can't emphasize this enough.
 As much as it may feel like a competition, it is not!
 Everyone can pass (I've seen this happen many times), and everyone can fail, so work together and bring each other up!
 Working together will help keep everyone accountable and just make studying more fun, or at the very least, more breathable.
 Make a group chat, Discord, or Slack; somewhere where everyone can just talk math.
 People like to say that teaching a subject is the best way to learn something, so challenge yourself to see if you can summarize the whole sequence to a colleague in under an hour.
 I did this with my roommates, and I found it to be incredibly helpful.
 Take lots of mock qualifying exams, whether it's previous qualifying exams (which can be found on the department's website) or make your own and provide them to your colleagues to try.
 Practice qualifying exams will give you a good feel for the time you are allotted, and in the process, it will become very clear what areas you need to work on.
 Do this more and more often as the exam date gets closer.

-Once it's time to take one's qualifying exams, one should be at the point where one honestly feels like any more studying won't help anymore.
+Once it's time to take the qualifying exams, one should be at the point where one honestly feels like any more studying won't help anymore.
 The qualifying exams were definitely the hardest exams I've ever taken, and I'm not saying this to discourage you.
 In fact, I mean to do just the opposite.
-If one studies hard and puts lots of time into it, one will get there!
+If you study hard and put lots of time into it, you will get there!
 As a previous graduate student once said, "You'll never know the material as well as you do the day you take your qualifying exam."
 So, good luck, and feel free to reach out if you have any questions or concerns!